Chile: Literature

-Chile is a country of poets.
+Chile has been called a "country of poets".
 Gabriela Mistral was the first Latin American to receive a Nobel Prize in Literature (1945).
 Chile's most famous poet is Pablo Neruda, who received the Nobel Prize for Literature (1971) and is world-renowned for his extensive library of works on romance, nature, and politics.
 His three highly personalized homes in Isla Negra, Santiago and Valparaíso are popular tourist destinations.

 Among the list of other Chilean poets are Carlos Pezoa Véliz, Vicente Huidobro, Gonzalo Rojas, Pablo de Rokha, Nicanor Parra, Ivonne Coñuecar and Raúl Zurita.
 Isabel Allende is the best-selling Chilean novelist, with 51 million of her novels sold worldwide.
 Novelist José Donoso's 1970 novel The Obscene Bird of Night is considered by critic Harold Bloom to be one of the canonical works of 20th-century Western literature.
-Another internationally recognized Chilean novelist and poet is Roberto Bolaño whose translations into English have had an excellent reception from the critics.
+Another internationally recognized Chilean novelist and poet is Roberto Bolaño, whose translations into English have had an excellent reception from the critics.